 Trixie Cried Real Tear Drops That Rolled Down Her Beautiful Face

 When Trixie had her first litter, I knew she was different.

-When Trixie had her first litter (three little pups) we would all want to hold them.
-Trixie did not seem to mind, but I can still hear my grandma say, "You kids give those pups back to their mother so she can feed and care for them.
+When Trixie had her first litter (three little pups) we all wanted to hold them even though they did not have their eyes open.
+Trixie did not seem to mind, but I can still hear Mammaw say, "You kids give those pups back to their mother so she can feed and care for them.
 You can play with them when they get their eyes open and can run around."
 We would gently put the puppies back in Trixie's bed and she would wash her babies as they fed.
 But, we never got the chance to play with them.
 Pampa said we had too many dogs, and before they were weaned, he took them away.

 We kids sat around Trixie as she cried.
-Without making a sound, tears rolled down her beautiful face and dropped onto the wooden porch floor, forming little puddles on each side of her nose.
-Her babies had been taken away from her, and all six of us cried with her.
+Without making a sound, her tears rolled down her beautiful face and dropped onto the wooden porch floor, forming little puddles on each side of her nose.
+This was because her babies had been taken away from her, and all six of us cried with her.

 As her tears rolled down

 They splashed upon the wood